Bringing new rigour to results-based financing

 Escalating poaching in Africa and Asia is threatening to push rhino populations over a tipping point...

 Poaching in Africa increased by 150% per annum over the last 5 years

-This project will create a roadmap to reducing poaching that will initially focus on rhinos, but in time will be applied to protect all high value species threatened by poaching.
-It will harness the power of private finance to drive a fundamental change in how we approach conservation.
+This project creates a roadmap to reducing poaching that initially focuses on rhinos, but in time could be applied to protect all high value species.
+It harnesses the power of private finance to drive a fundamental change in how we approach conservation.